alex8137/odin-recipes/README.md

 # odin-recipes

-It's a little project for basic HTML and practicing git and github for the first time.
+It's a little project about recipes.
+A simple project for practing basic HTML, git,and github.